ark-lang/ark/docs/REFERENCE.md

 	c := a + b * 2;

 ## Tuples
-A tuple is define similarly to a variable, however you specify the types in parenthesis.
+A tuple is define similarly to a variable, however you specify the types in pipes.
 For
 instance:

-	mut my_tuple: (int, int);
+	mut my_tuple: |int, int|;

 To initialize the tuple with values, we use a similar notation to the tuples signature, and we wrap the values in pipes.
 The order should be corresponding to the types in the signature,